The Fiat S76 or "Beast of Turin" is a Goodwood favourite and can usually be heard before it is seen at #FOS

 Goodwood’s pigs are a mix of two rare breeds (Gloucester Old Spots and Saddlebacks) plus the Large White Boar.

 Arrive at Revival in style by way of The Kennels, Goodwood’s members’ only clubhouse.
 Enjoy the ease of parking at The Kennels and stop in for a relaxed breakfast before heading into the event.
 With roving grandstand access you can choose your favourite vantage point for watching the high-stakes historic racing action.
-Return to The Kennels for lunch and afternoon tea, with a specially designed menu featuring Goodwood’s own organic produce – or collect your afternoon cream tea picnic after lunch and head back to the Motor Circuit.
-Toast the end to your perfect Revival day with a cocktail at The Kennels.
+Return to The Kennels for lunch and afternoon tea, with a specially designed menu featuring Goodwood’s own organic produce – or collect your cream tea picnic from a designated location at the Motor Circuit.

 Find your favourite vantage point and take in the thrills on track.
 Roving grandstand access lets you choose your own view.